matthias-schuetz/angular2-seed/README.md

 ## Usage

 To use the Angular 2 seed, just clone this respository to your desktop.
 You need Node.js and npm to be installed.
+You also need [Typings](https://github.com/typings/typings) to be installed globally.
 Afterwards, run the following commands to install all dependencies.

 ```html
 $ npm install typings -g